9 Hacks for Your Most Common Summer Skin Problems

 Hot tub rash

 There’s a hidden danger lurking in your hot tub.
 If Pseudomonas aeruginosa bacteria are living in the water, you could end up with hot tub folliculitis.
-If you develop itchy, acne-like bumps all over your body after a soak in the Jacuzzi, head to the dermatologist, who can prescribe oral medication for the infection, says Dr. Lee.
+If you develop itchy, acne-like bumps all over your body after a soak, head to the dermatologist who can prescribe oral medication for the infection, says Dr. Lee.
 In the future, make sure to keep the chlorine levels and pH levels in check to kill the bacteria.

-Hot tubs aren’t the only risk for infecting hair follicles in the summer.
 Hot days mean more sweating, and bacteria love sweaty skin.
-Those bacteria feeding on the sweat and dead skin clogging your pores could cause tiny pimple bumps at the hair follicle.
+Bacteria feeding on sweat and dead skin clogging your pores could cause tiny pimple bumps at the hair follicle.
 Scrubbing the area with a benzoyl peroxide wash could help the bumps clear up slowly and stop new ones from forming, says Dr. Papantoniou, but you can ask your dermatologist for antibacterial lotions to help it clear away even faster.
 In the future, use a sunscreen designed not to clog pores all over your body, not just your face.
 Also, shower as soon as you can after sweating, and never re-wear your gym clothes.
 “Even if it doesn’t smell bad, there’s bacteria on it and sweat that can clog pores,” says Dr. Papantoniou.
-Here are sunscreens dermatologists actually use on themselves.

 Bacteria cause folliculitis, but clogged pores can give you inflammation without the infection.
-As long as you stay out of the head and humidity, a heat rash will usually go away on its own, says Dr. Lee.
-Wear looser fitting clothes to avoid friction against the sweaty spots, and stick with moisture-wicking fabrics when you work out.
+As long as you stay out of the heat and humidity, a heat rash usually will go away on its own, says Dr. Lee.
+Wear loose-fitting clothes to avoid friction against the sweaty spots, and stick with moisture-wicking fabrics when you work out.
 To relieve the itch, rub on a cortisone cream, says Dr. Papantoniou.
 “I’d do cream over ointment because you don’t want to clog the pores even more in that area,” she says.